Who doesn't have a soft spot in their heart for a college competition in which teams are named "Team Kirk" and "Team Spock"?

 Nearly everyone guessed correctly.

-That’s Tommy on the ladder, painting.
+That’s our Paint Shop Manager on the ladder, painting.
 (About a month ago … a bit too chilly for that today.)

 He’s painting the back wall of The Wave at Splashin’ Safari.

 It’s a great big thing he’s painting, that’s for sure.

 We’ll let you know in a day or two.